t49tran/react-google-recaptcha-v3/README.md

 If you prefer a React Hook approach over the old good Higher Order Component, you can choose to use the custom hook `useGoogleReCaptcha` over the HOC `withGoogleReCaptcha`.

+The `executeRecaptcha` function returned from the hook can be undefined when the recaptcha script has not been successfully loaded.
+You can do a null check to see if it's available or not.

-It's very simple to use the hook:
+How to use the hook:

 ```javascript
 import {